 The Success Academy science program is like none other in the country.
-Five days a week, beginning in kindergarten, Success Academy scholars receive hands-on, inquiry-based science with a dedicated science teacher.
+Five days a week, beginning in kindergarten, Success Academy scholars receive hands-on, inquirybased science with a dedicated science teacher.
 Our unique commitment to science ignites a passion for the subject early in life, builds a comprehensive foundation of knowledge, and teaches scholars to investigate and analyze real-world problems critically and systematically, grounded in a strong base of evidence.

-Every day, scholars conduct experiments and discuss observations, data, and results in the same way true scientists do.
-We incorporate the three main disciplines of science - Life, Physical, Earth into each year's curriculum, as well as engineering and computer science.
-On any given day, a scholar might dissect a squid, build a simple machine, or conduct scratch tests to identify minerals.
+Scholars conduct experiments and discuss observations, data, and results in the same way true scientists do.
+We incorporate the three main disciplines of science - life, physical, earth - into each year's curriculum, as well as engineering and computer science.

-Science lessons launch with hands-on exploration of a challenge or question presented by the teacher: Scholars may be asked to program a robot to reach a set destination or compare the speed at which different objects fall to the floor.
+Science units are grounded in anchoring phenomena that are complex or puzzling.
+Scholars participate in different types of activities that advance their ability to reconstruct what they know about scientific ideas based on evidence from lessons or texts and observations and ideas raised in classroom discussions.
+Science lessons launch with a challenge or question presented by the teacher: Scholars may be asked to program a robot to reach a set destination or compare the speed at which different objects fall to the floor.
 After scholars work collaboratively on the challenge and record their observations, they participate in rich discussion about their discoveries, during which the teacher guides them to a deeper understanding of the scientific principles embedded in the lesson.
 Finally, scholars discuss their conclusions or write reports that grow in sophistication over the course of elementary school.